NiklasMelton/AdaptiveResonanceLib/paper.md

 visualization methods for various cluster geometries, along with pre-processing techniques such as Visual Assessment of Tendency (VAT) [@bezdek2002vat], data normalization, and complement coding.

+## Elementary Models Provided

+1. ART1 [@carpenter1987massively]: ART1 was the first ART clustering algorithm to be
+   developed.
+It clusters binary vectors using a similarity metric based on the Hamming distance.

+2. ART2 [@carpenter1987art; @carpenter1991art]: ART2 was the first attempt to extend
+   ART1 to the domain of continuous-valued data.
+ART2-A was developed shortly after and improved the algorithmic complexity while retaining the properties of the original ART2 implementation.
+ART2 more closely resembles a multi-layer perceptron network as it uses an adaptive weight vector in the activation layer and a Heaviside function for the resonance layer.
+ART2 is widely considered to not work and is not recommended for use.
+It is included here for historical purposes.

+3. Fuzzy ART [@carpenter1991fuzzy]: is the most cited and arguably most widely used ART variant at this time.
+Fuzzy ART is a hyper-box based clustering method, capable of clustering continuous-valued data.
+Data is pre-processed into zero-volume hyper-boxes through the process of complement coding before being used to initialize or expand the volume of a cluster hyper-box.
+In the fast-learning regime, Fuzzy ART suffers no catastrophic forgetting.
+It is exceptionally fast and explainable.

+4. Hyperpshere ART [@anagnostopoulos2000hypersphere]: Hypersphere ART was designed to succeed Fuzzy ART with a more efficient internal knowledge representation.
+   Categories are hyperpspheres and require less internal memory however computational complexity is increased relative to Fuzzy ART.

+5. Ellipsoid ART[@anagnostopoulos2001a; @anagnostopoulos2001b]: Ellipsoid ART is a
+   generalization of Hyperpshere ART which permits ellipsoids with arbitrary rotation.
+Ellipsoid ART is highly order dependent as the second sample added to any cluster sets the axes orientations.

+6. Guassian ART [@williamson1996gaussian]: clusters data in Gaussian Distributions (Hyper-ellipsoids) and is similar to Bayesian ART but differs in that the hyper-ellipsoid always have their principal axes square to the coordinate frame.
+   It is also faster than Bayesian ART.

+7. Bayesian ART [@vigdor2007bayesian]: clusters data in Bayesian Distributions (Hyper-ellipsoids) and is similar to Gaussian ART but differs in that it allows arbitrary rotation of the hyper-ellipsoid.

+8. Quadratic Neuron ART [@su2001application; @su2005new]: QN-ART utilizes a weight vector and a quadratic term to create clusters in a hyper-ellipsoid structure.
+It is superficially similar to ART2-A but is more sophisticated in that neurons also learn a bias and quadratic activation term.

+## Compound Models Provided

+1. ARTMAP [@carpenter1991artmap]: ARTMAP uses two ART modules to separately cluster two parallel data streams (A and B).
+An inter-ART module regulates the clustering such that clusters in the `module_A` maintain a many-to-one mapping with the clusters in the `module_B` by using a match-tracking function.
+When the data stream are independent and dependent variable for the A and B side respectively, ARTMAP learns a functional mapping the describes their relationship.
+ARTMAP can therefore be used for both classification and regression tasks.
+However, ARTMAP does not perform as well as Fusion ART for regression tasks where data is not monotonic.

+2. Simple ARTMAP [@gotarredona1998adaptive]: Simple ARTMAP (or Simplified ARTMAP) was developed to streamline the ARTMAP algorith for classification task.
+As most classification problems provide discrete labels, it is possible to replace the B-side of the ARTMAP algorithm with the class labels directly.
+Simple ARTMAP does this and creates a mapping from B-side class labels to A-side cluster labels.
+The many-to-one mapping property is preserved, but the learning process is significantly faster and less computationally intensive.
+Simple ARTMAP is the recommended model for classification tasks.

+3. Fusion ART [@tan2007intelligence]: Fusion ART allows for the fusion of multi-channel data by leveraging a discrete ART module for each channel.
+   Activation for each category is calculated as a weighted sum of all channel activations and resonance only occurs if all channels are simultaneously resonant.
+   This allows Fusion ART to learn mappings across all channels.
+Fusion ART works exceptionally well for regression problems and is the recommended model for this task.

+4. FALCON [@tan2004falcon]: The Reactive FALCON model is a special case of Fusion ART designed for reinforcement learning.
+A Fusion ART model is used for learning the mapping between state, action, and reward channels.
+Special functions are implemented for selecting the best action and for predicting reward values.

+5. TD-FALCON [@tan2008integrating]: Temporal Difference FALCON is an extension of Reactive FALCON which utilizes the SARSA method for temporal difference reinforcement learning.
+TD-FALCON is the recommended model for reinforcement learning tasks.

+6. Dual Vigilance ART [@da2019dual]: Dual Vigilance ART utilizes an elementary ART module with a second, less restrictive vigilance parameter.
+Clusters are formed using the typical process for the underlying art module unless no resonant category is found.
+When this occurs, the less-restrictive vigilance parameter is used to determine if a near-resonant category can be found.
+If one can be found, a new cluster is formed, and the near-resonant category label is copied to the new cluster.
+If neither resonant nor near resonant categories can be found, a new cluster and new category label are both created.
+In this way, Dual Vigilance ART is capable of finding arbitrarily shaped structures as composites of the underlying ART geometry (i.e Hyper-ellipsoids or Hyper-boxes).

+7. SMART [@bartfai1994hierarchical]: Self-consistent Modular ART is a special case of Deep ARTMAP and an extension of ARTMAP.
+SMART permits n-many modules (in contrast to ARTMAPS 2-modules) which passes the same sample vector to each module.
+Each module has a vigilance parameter monotonically increasing with depth.
+   This permits SMART to create self-consistent hierarchies of clusters through a divisive clustering approach.
+The number of modules and granularity at each module are both parameterizable.

+8. Deep ARTMAP: Deep ARTMAP is a novel contribution of this library.
+It generalizes SMART by permitting each module to accept some function $f^i(x)$.
+This generalization allows the user to find hierarchical relationships between an abritrary number of functional transformations of some input data.
+When only two modules are used and $f^1(x) = target$ and $f^2(x) = x$ Deep ARTMAP reduces to standard ARTMAP.

+9. Topo ART [@tscherepanow2010topoart]: Topo ART is a topological clustering approach which uses an elementary ART module to learn a distributed cluster graph where samples can belong to multiple distinct clusters.
+The co-resonant clusters are tracked using an adjacency matrix which describes the cluster relationships of the entire model.

+10. CVI ART [@da2022icvi]: CVI ART maps the clusters of an elementary ART module to category label identified by the optimal Cluster Validity Index (CV).
+This mapping occurs similarly to simplified ARTMAP.
+An iterative implementation (iCVI ART) is also provided, however it is currently only compatible with Fuzzy ART.

+11. BARTMAP [@xu2011bartmap; @xu2012biclustering]: BARTMAP is a Biclustering
+    algorithm based loosely on ARTMAP.
+The algorithm accepts two instantiated elementary ART modules `module_A` and `module_B` which cluster the rows (samples) and columns (features) respectively.
+The features are clustered independently, but the samples are clustered by considering samples already within a row cluster as well as the candidate sample and enforcing a minimum Pearson correlation within the subset of features belonging to at least one of the feature clusters.

 # Statement of Need